hasanali207/hasanali207/README.md

 <h2>About Me</h2>
 <p>Hi, I'm Hasan Ali.
 I am a Front End Web Developer.
 I Have been doing Web Design and Development For the last 3 years My strongest Skills are React, JavaScript, MongoDB, Node Js, Tailwind, Bootstrap, Sass, CSS, Html React Framework, Web Design, Fronted Development, and an exquisite blend of experience in JavaScript.
 I take every job very seriously and give each job 100% Accuracy. </p>

-<p>🎯 I am currently focused on improving my problem-solving skills and learning new technologies to stay up-to-date with the evolving landscape of web development. </p>
+<p>🎯 I am currently focused on Full Stack Path and learning new technologies to stay up-to-date with the evolving landscape of web development. </p>

 <h1>📚 Currently exploring: </h1>